 If you ‘d rather use organic carpet cleaning products, there"s some day-to-day kitchen cupboard essentials that work wonders.
-A lot of people have learned about using club soda or seltzer to neutralize espresso stains, but salt is also a good option for removing dirt or soaking up fresh discolorations.
-Baking soda absorbs those nasty smells hiding amongst the fibres.
+Many people have learned about using soda water or seltzer to neutralize espresso stains, but salt is also a good option for removing dirt or soaking up fresh discolorations.
+Also, baking soda absorbs those nasty smells hiding amongst the fibres.
 Remember, when using a new cleaning method or product, always test it on a small area.

 Helpful Carpet Stain Remover Tricks

-For separated stains, it"s always best to get them up asap before they really dry into the carpet fabric.
-Don"t forget, don"t be attracted to wipe any stains– blot them instead to stop the stain from smearing or moving farther into the carpet and rug.
-While you can spot clean using a cleaner, it"s also worth trying these handy stain eliminator tricks, too, depending on the source of the stain:
+For separated stains, it"s always best to get them up asap before they really dry into the carpet fibers.
+Don"t forget, don"t be persuaded to wipe any stains– blot them instead to help prevent the stain from smearing or moving farther into the carpet and rug.
+While you can spot clean using a cleaner, it"s also worth trying these handy stain removal tricks, too, depending on the source of the stain:

-For sticky stains like gum, freeze it using an ice cube before prying it off
+For sticky stains like bubble gum, freeze it using an ice cube before prying it off

 For stinky stains, mix equivalent parts vinegar and hot water and put on the location with a small cloth.